Tennis players discuss mental health issues raised by Osaka

 Still others say they seek out a conversation with someone they know well, such as a coach or a personal trainer.

-“I’m somebody who has dealt with anxiety since my father’s passing, to the point where I couldn’t leave the house.
-I would be playing matches and everything would be spinning out of control. ...
-My mom and people around me pleaded with me to get help.
-But I was the guy who says, ‘Eh, whatever.
-It’s just fine.
-Yada yada yada.’
-But I got help,” said Steve Johnson, a 31-year-old from California who was the 2011-12 NCAA singles champion for USC and has been ranked 21st.
+“I’m somebody who has dealt with anxiety since my father’s passing, to the point where I couldn’t leave the house. ...
+But I got help,” said Steve Johnson, a 31-year-old from California who was the 2011-12 NCAA singles champion for USC.
 “I talk to a therapist quite frequently.
 It’s not weakness.
 You have no idea what somebody is going through unless you ask them.”

 Whether the concerns are personal or professional, they exist, as in any walk of life.